Send the link below via email or IMCopy

 Fallacies: A definition

-Fallacies, then, are claims that are manipulative, unfair, or unsound.
+Fallacies, then, can be defines as (intentional or unintentional) claims that are manipulative, unfair, or deceptive

 1. Begging the question